Exceptions to Room & Board Policies

 The University of the Arts recognizes the importance of providing reasonable accommodations in its housing policies and practices where necessary for individuals with disabilities to use and enjoy University housing.
 This Policy explains the specific requirements and guidelines which govern requests for reasonable accommodation in University housing.
 UArts reserves the right to amend this policy at any time as circumstances require.

 The Office of Educational Accessibility is responsible for evaluating whether to grant or deny requests for reasonable accommodation in University housing.
-In evaluating the request, Educational Accessibility will consult with the Office of Student Life, as necessary, to determine whether the requested accommodation is necessary and reasonable.
+In evaluating the request, Educational Accessibility will consult with the Office of Residence Life + Conduct, as necessary, to determine whether the requested accommodation is necessary and reasonable.
 Individuals with a disability who reside or intend to reside in University housing who believe they need a reasonable accommodation must contact Educational Accessibility.

 Please note, this policy is separate from the process which governs the granting of exceptions to the University Animal Policy for Service and Emotional Support Animals.